magmax/python-inquirer/README.rst

   answers = inquirer.prompt(questions)

 Checkbox questions can take one extra argument :code:`carousel=False`.
 If set to true, the answers will rotate (back to first when pressing down on last choice, and down to last choice when pressing up on first choice)
+Use ctrl+a and ctrl+q to select and unselect all

 |inquirer checkbox|